The Best Split Ergonomic Keyboards with Trackball

 Made by us at Bastard Keyboards, an open-source ergonomic keyboard company based in Dordrecht, the Netherlands, building keyboards since 2019.
 Over 5,000 members in our Discord community.

-The Charybdis MK2 is a 56-key split ergonomic keyboard with an integrated trackball under the thumb.
-It’s the most complete, ready-to-use split trackball keyboard available in 2025.
+The Charybdis MK2 is a 56-key split ergonomic keyboard with an integrated trackball under the thumb.Â

-- Left-handed configuration available (trackball on left half)
+- left-handed configuration available

 Charybdis Nano — Best for power users

-Designed for power users who use homerow mods and layouts like Miryoku.Â
+The 35-key version, designed for users who already use homerow mods and layouts like Miryoku.

 Dactyl Manuform + Trackball Mod — Best DIY Project

-The Dactyl Manuform is one of the most popular open-source keyboard designs in the DIY community.
-Like the Charybdis, it uses a concave keywell and a sculpted shell.
-Unlike the Charybdis, it doesn’t include a trackball natively: adding one requires sourcing a separate trackball PCB, wiring it yourself, and configuring the firmware from scratch.
-There’s no official prebuilt, no warranty, and no dedicated support channel.
+Unlike the Charybdis, it doesn’t include a trackball natively — adding one requires sourcing a separate trackball PCB, wiring it yourself, and configuring the firmware from scratch.
+No official prebuilt, no warranty, no dedicated support.

 Frequently Asked Questions